top of page

-LAISPS adheres to a philosophy of psychoanalytic independence, maintaining that in-depth understanding of a broad range of psychoanalytic perspectives provides the optimal foundation for mental health professionals to develop their own theoretical framework and clinical approach.
-The psychoanalytic training and continuing education programs at LAISPS address the full spectrum of psychodynamic perspectives, including classical psychoanalytic and object relations theories as well as attachment theory, self psychology, intersubjectivity, and relational theories.
+LAISPS adheres to a philosophy of psychoanalytic independence, maintaining an in-depth understanding of a broad range of psychoanalytic perspectives, and providing the optimal foundation for mental health professionals to develop their own theoretical framework and clinical approach.
+The psychoanalytic training and continuing education programs at LAISPS address the full spectrum of psychodynamic perspectives, including classical psychoanalytic and object relations theories as well as attachment theory, self-psychology, intersubjectivity, and relational theories.

 Our Founders